guyutongxue/Introduction_to_Computer_System/README.md

 This repo provide solutions, writeups and handouts of CS:APP3e lab.
 Notice that these labs will be modified every year, depends on the mood of TAs each year.
 That's what PKU like, right? ;)

-**Anyone who copies this repository shall be held fully responsible for their actions.**
+**Anyone who copies this repository shall be held fully responsible for his actions.**

 ## DataLab